 Another notable fact in the Chinese tax law is that the unfair issues in tax burdens between corporate and individual business entrepreneurs are addressed by including various social welfare insurance premiums in the deductible expenses of individual business entrepreneurs and individual income earners or by deducting them as expenses.
-Strengthening taxation management through the formulation of new regulations is another step taken.
-Under these new regulations, taxpayers earning an annual income of more than 120 thousand yuan can voluntarily pay IIT based on self-assessment to local jurisdiction tax authority within three months after the end of the tax year.
+Strengthening taxation management through the formulation of new regulations, taxpayers earning an annual income of more than 120 thousand yuan can voluntarily pay IIT based on self-assessment to local jurisdiction tax authority within three months after the end of the tax year.